Sevak-Official/Sevak/proposal.md

 ## **Business Model:**

-There are several potential business models that could be implemented for a healthcare app in the future:
+There are several potential business models that could be implemented for a healthcare app in the future-

+#### Subscription-based: </br>
-#### Subscription-based: Under this model, users would pay a recurring fee in order to access certain features of the app, such as the ability to search for medical professionals and treatment options.
+Under this model, users would pay a recurring fee in order to access certain features of the app, such as the ability to search for medical professionals and treatment options.

+#### Advertising:  </br>
-#### Advertising: Healthcare providers could pay to advertise their services on the app through sponsored search results or banner ads.
+Healthcare providers could pay to advertise their services on the app through sponsored search results or banner ads.

+#### Commission-based:  </br>
-#### Commission-based: The app could take a percentage of the fees charged by the medical professionals and hospitals listed on the platform, similar to how online travel agencies function.
+The app could take a percentage of the fees charged by the medical professionals and hospitals listed on the platform, similar to how online travel agencies function.

+#### Freemium:  </br>
-#### Freemium: The app could be offered for free, with users paying for additional premium features such as more detailed search results or the ability to book appointments directly through the app.
+The app could be offered for free, with users paying for additional premium features such as more detailed search results or the ability to book appointments directly through the app.

+#### Hybrid:  </br>
-#### Hybrid: This model could combine elements of multiple business models, such as offering a basic version for free while charging for premium features and/or allowing healthcare providers to advertise on the platform.
+This model could combine elements of multiple business models, such as offering a basic version for free while charging for premium features and/or allowing healthcare providers to advertise on the platform.